For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 “I’m... not...
 If...”, Scott stammered.

 “Hell.”
 Art said, out of patience.
-He lifted his right leg over the transmission hump and stomped on Scott’s foot that was nursing the gas pedal.
+He lifted his left leg over the transmission hump and stomped on Scott’s right foot that was nursing the gas pedal.
 “Steer!”

 The Ford’s rear end shot out and around as Scott spun the wheel to counter the slide, the correct, innate, physical reaction as if it were a foregone hereditary or genetic conclusion that Art Loader’s son would have the same capacity and facility for handling a car as Art did, having driven midget racers and stock cars in his early adult years.